Emilee Trias

 Some therapeutic approaches I explore with clients are; client-centered, rational emotive behavior therapy, CBT, DBT, ACT, play therapy, Motivational Interviewing, and Internal Family Systems.
 I am continuously learning and applying my knowledge in sessions.
 I am up for challenges and open to trying different approaches when an individual needs a new direction.

 I consider myself a dreamer, and in Walt Disney’s words, “If you can dream it, you can do it.”, and with those words–I did just that!
 I went to school later in life to get a secondary education and achieve my dream of helping individuals through rough times.
 I completed my undergraduate studies at Utah State University, earning a bachelor’s in psychology and a minor in mental health advocacy.
 I am currently in my internship as a CMHC intern at Sunrise Mental Health Services while enrolled in a dual master’s program through Rocky Mountain University.
-Upon graduating, I will be an associate in Clinical Mental Health Counseling (CMHC) and receive a Master of Education (M. Ed.) in school counseling.
+Nichole Rammell, LCSW is my supervisor.
+I am an associate in Clinical Mental Health Counseling (CMHC) and received a Master of Education (M. Ed.) in school counseling.

 I’ve been married for 20 years and have four children who have given me life.
 I love being with them.
 I also have four adorable grandbabies who remind me of the simple pleasures.
 I love spending time with my family, and I value healthy relationships.
 I understand the importance of healthy relationships in my life and from a clinical standpoint.
 When we approach others with curiosity, not criticism, we open the door to a person’s story; it becomes a painting we can see, feel, and touch.
 We become compassionate and understanding.
 This theory applies to our external relationships but is also the foundation for a better relationship with our inner self.